Wesztman/mkdocs-azure-pipelines/README.md

 ### Phase 4
 - [ ] Make the plugin work with any Azure Pipelines yaml file and not just templates.
+- [ ] Support different syntaxes for parameters and variables.

 ## Syntax